ohollmen/DPUT/README.md

 This allows for example re-using the existing instance of DataRun to be used for running single item in sub-process.

+## TODO
+Create a simple event mechanism with onstart/onend events where processing can be done or things can be recorded (e.g. init / cleanup, calcing duration ...)

 # MDRipper - Rip Markdown documentation out of (any) files

 Markdown ripper uses a simple methodology for ripping MD content